Photo Credit: pexels

 Always remember that you should be aiming to create a well designed website and not an overly designed website.
 As your website represents your business, it should clearly specify what your customer is going to get by clicking on a particular link or landing on a page.
 If you put up too many irrelevant images, icons, and links on your web pages, your visitors (potential customers) will leave immediately.
 A clear and uncluttered website is what you should aim at.
 Don’t distract your customers by providing too much information they are barely interested in.
 Instead, focus on your business goals and keep everything sorted.

 2. Speed and performance

-Your website’s performance is not all about speed but depends largely on it.
+Your website’s performance is not all about speed but depends largely on it, so make sure to check it on a regular basis.
 You should take note that you are going to lose a lot of customers if your site is slow to load.
 With so many alternative options available, customers don’t want to keep waiting for your web pages to load.
 A few seconds can matter a lot.
 If your pages take too long to load than the normal loading time, your customers will conveniently move to your competitor site.
 An important element that can help boost your site’s speed is by opting for the smaller margin option.
 It is better over the liquid layout as it improves reading speed and comprehension of your website.

 3. Easily understandable descriptions

 Understand that the content of your website is there for a purpose (to provide customers information to help make a decision about buying the product) which it needs to serve.
 From the headline of your website to your product name and description, everything should be clear enough to be understood by a layman.
 Your website heading should be catchy and at the same time should describe the purpose of your business.
 It’s the same for your product descriptions as well.
 The title should define what the product is and there should be a short description explaining about the product and a longer description for those who want to know it better before they add it to their cart.
 In all cases, don’t use complicated words and sentences just to be fancy.

 4. Quality images